VirtualPlantLab/VPLDocs/docs/src/api/raytracer.md

 ## Private

 Private functions, types or constants from `PlantRayTracer`.
-These are not exported, so you need to prefix the function name with `PlantGeomPrimitives.` to access them.
+These are not exported, so you need to prefix the function name with `PlantRayTracer.` to access them.
 Also bear in mind that these are not part of the public API, so they may change without notice.

 ```@autodocs
 Modules = [PlantRayTracer]